cbstodd/colinstodd-com-jekyll/technologies.md

 layout: page
 title:  Technologies
 date: 2019-11-06 00:30:12 -0400
+updated: 2020-01-20 00:30:12 -0400
 image: images/pages/code-laptop.png
 categories: css
 permalink: technologies.html
 description: Technologies, Languages & Libraries I use
 ---
 Below are some of the technologies that I have worked with, continue to use daily or something I'm learning or intend to learn in the near future.
+You'll notice some like "Dart" which is marked at "Proficient" and also "Learning".
+The notion behind this is that I've been studying them and feel proficient with them, but that there's also a great deal more that I intend to learn.